shaps80/InkKit/README.md

 [![License](https://img.shields.io/cocoapods/l/InkKit.svg?style=flat)](http://cocoapods.org/pods/InkKit)
 [![Platform](https://img.shields.io/cocoapods/p/InkKit.svg?style=flat)](http://cocoapods.org/pods/InkKit)

 Everything you see here, was code-drawn with InkKit!
+In fact, other than some `CGRect` instances, this is ALL the code required to draw the image you see on the right ;)

 <table>
   <tr>